crownlessking/phpunit-ui/README.md

-# UTUI Help Page

 UTUI stands for "unit test user interface".
 As of now, it is a simple interace to get PHPUnit outputs in the browser.
-Currently, this interface was designed to works with **`[composer](https://getcomposer.org/)`** PHP projects.
+Currently, this interface was designed to works with [**`composer`**](https://getcomposer.org/) PHP projects.
 This means,

 *   Your project's root folder must contain a `composer.json` file.
 *   Your project's `vendor/autoload.php` must be properly configured.
-*   You're using **`[phpunit](https://phpunit.de/)`** testing framework.
+*   You're using [**`phpunit`**](https://phpunit.de/) testing framework.

 However, if you have your own `autoload.php` file located in `/vendor` from your project's root folder or, you have a `bootstrap` file located in your test folder and provided that you're also using `phpunit`, the interface should still work as it should.

 ## Setup

-To use UTUI, you first need to download the `PHAR` version of `phpunit`.
-Once that is done, rename the file to `phpunit`, with no extension.
-Then paste it in the root folder of UTUI, next to the `index.php` file.

-**Note:** This interface was implemented using `phpunit.phar version 7.3.x`.
+### Install

+Once you have unzipped UTUI folder, open a terminal, `cd` into the folder and run the following command:

+`composer install`

 ### Troubleshooting

-For <cod>PHP</cod> projects, <cod>PHP-CLI</cod> is required.
+When using the [`phpunit-server`](https://github.com/crownlessking/phpunit-server), `PHP-CLI` is required.
 Make sure it is installed properly by doing `php -v` from the command line. the `PHP` version should get printed.
 If not, download and install it.
 Permission is the only issue I ran into when developing this interface.
 Make sure that `PHP` has enough permission to create folders and files.
 The app will create ONLY one folder called `tmp` in UTUI root folder and two files: `bootstrap.php` and `filesList.xml`.
 If PHP cannot create that folder and these files, the interface will NOT work.
 I personally solved this problem by changing the group settings (ownership) of UTUI project folder and all files within.
-Since I am on Linux, I did so using the following command:
+Since I am on Linux, assuming that `phpunit-ui-master` is the unzipped folder name, I used the following command:

-`chown -R :www-data utui`
+`chown -R :www-data phpunit-ui-master`

 When I changed the group to `www-data` the problem was gone.
 Naturally, PHP should be in the www-data group.
 If you still get permission issues, try deleting the `tmp` folder.